 Three Tips On How To Deal With Difficult People:

-Firstly, and this may seem like a contradiction, but don’t be too quick to dismiss someone as ‘difficult’.
+- This may seem like a contradiction, but don’t be too quick to dismiss someone as ‘difficult’.
 I say this because a) if you decide they are difficult it will often prevent you from hearing some of the good stuff they have to say, and b) by labelling them as ‘difficult’ you are handing over the power to them.
-Instead, I suggest you reframe them for yourself as ‘challenging people’ and figure out how they might try and challenge you and how you can dial down your emotional reaction to it.
+Instead, I suggest you reframe them as ‘challenging’ and figure out how you can dial down your emotional reaction.

-Minimise the time you spend with them and keep interactions short with as few details as possible.
+- Minimise the time you spend with them and keep interactions short.
 The more you engage, the more you offer up a selection of avenues for them to choose from.
-Keep it short, logical and try and avoid what you know ahead might be ‘hot topics’ where emotional mines are easily set off.
+Keep it short and logical.

-Let go of any dream you might have that you will somehow change them or convince them to be someone they are not.
-Accept them for who they are as there can be tremendous relief in that.
-A wise friend once told me to stop hoping X would behave in a different way in a certain situation because the person in question didn’t have the tools to deal with it any differently.
-This can be liberating and free you up to focus on expanding or sharpening up your toolset so that you can get your own reactivity down.
+- Let go of any dream you might have that you will somehow change them or convince them to be someone they are not.
+Accept them for who they are.
+There can be tremendous relief in that.
+A wise friend once told me to stop hoping X would behave differently in a certain situation because the person in question didn’t have the tools to deal with it any differently.
+This can be liberating.
+And it can free you up to focus on sharpening up your toolset so you can get your reactivity down.
 As always when in doubt breathe – slowly and deeply.